maricotagc/Java/README.md

 * It has the same name as the class.
 * One class can have N constructors.
 * Java automatically provides a default constructor.
+* Constructors cannot be overridden.
+* Contructors can have all types of access modifiers.

 ###### Notes
 * Classes will always have DEFAULT or PUBLIC access modifiers.